projectsesame/sesame/design/external-authorization-design.md

 There are existing implementations of all these protocols, though to my knowledge none are exposed through the Envoy GRPC.
 It should be possible to write an authorization proxy that integrates with specific implementations (e.g. [Dex](https://github.com/dexidp/dex)).

-One open issue for OIDC is whether Contour ought to program the Envoy [JWT][6] filter.
+One open issue for OIDC is whether Sesame ought to program the Envoy [JWT][6] filter.
 Configuring this filter would substantially increase the required `HTTPProxy` API, and it's likely that the authorization server would still need to be invoked.
 This issue should be revisited after gaining some implementation experience.